rmrk-team/evm/docs/RMRK/utils/RMRKMultiResourceRenderUtils.md

 function getTopResourceMetaForToken(address target, uint256 tokenId) external view returns (string)
 ```

-Returns the resource metadata with the highest priority for the given token
+Used to retrieve the metadata URI of the specified token&#39;s resource with the highest priority.